 Interim Chief Executive Officer

-Mark Freeman is the Deputy Chief Executive.
-He joined CCVS in October 2011from working at Skills Third Sector a national organisation promoting the importance of learning and development to charities and voluntary organisations.
+Mark Freeman is the Interim Chief Executive.
+He joined CCVS in October 2011 from working at Skills Third Sector a national organisation promoting the importance of learning and development to charities and voluntary organisations.
 He has extensive experience of working in the sector at local, regional and national levels; he has also been a trustee for a number of organisations both in Cambridge and nationally.
 Mark has a Masters in Business Administration from the Open University and Post Grad Diplomas in Development Management and in Housing Management.

 Alan Turner is a Development Worker at CCVS.
 He has twenty-eight years of working in the voluntary community sector as a community worker, manager of a day centre for people who find themselves homeless, as development worker and trainer in a CVS and as a trainer for NAVCA.
 He has also helped to set up several voluntary community groups where he was a trustee.
 Before joining Cambridge CVS he worked as an independent trainer specialising community leadership and the skills needed by community leaders.